iocost-benchmark/resctl-demo-image-recipe/README.md

 Request is merged to the default branch, the pipeline will run again and upload the artifacts to AWS.
 To build and test an image locally, see the instructions under the heading `Local Build instructions`.

-If no changes to the image recipes are required but the image needs to be rebuilt (e.g the Linux Kernel package was updated), please wait for the downstream CI pipeline of the package in question to complete and then re-run the pipeline in this repository.
-To do this, go to the `CI / CD` page using the navigation bar on the left-hand side, then press the `Run Pipeline` button at the top of the page and then pressing `Run Pipeline` again on the next page.
-The pipeline will now run and the status can be monitored by going to the `CI / CD > Pipelines` page.

-The created image is private; see the steps above to make the image public.

 # Local Build instructions